 Key Takeaways

-Know your state’s Castle Doctrine and Stand Your Ground laws.
+- Understand your state’s Castle Doctrine and Stand Your Ground laws.

 What Is Defending Property During Civil Unrest?

-Riots or mass protests turning violent
+- Riots or protests that turn violent

 Understanding Use-of-Force Laws in Property Defense